grafana/agent/docs/sources/static/set-up/install/install-agent-on-windows.md

 ## Silent install with `-config.expand_env`

-It is possible to enable [-config.expand-env][flags] during a silent install.
+You can enable [-config.expand-env][flags] during a silent install.

 1. Navigate to the [latest release](https://github.com/grafana/agent/releases) on GitHub.